MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 These Tests are written to ensure a requirement is met.
 You can execute these tests on a given resource and validate if a specified configuration was applied.

 Acceptance Tests should be written in a way that they can be executed in different stages.
-An acceptance tests should be small enough to validate a specific requirement.
+Acceptance Tests should be small enough to validate a specific requirement.
-These kind of tests can be executed during integration, e2e test and especially after a release.
+These kind of tests can be executed during integration, e2e tests and especially after a release.

 [Read More](/2019-08-15-acceptance-test-infrastructure-as-code/)

 ### Smoke Tests

-Using the specification defined in form of a acceptance tests.
+Using the specification defined in a form of a Acceptance Tests.
 Multiple tests cases can be used combined for exploration testing or **smoke testing** on previously deployed resources.

 That is, querying for existing Azure resources and checking the properties against certain requirements or specifications, which are implemented as acceptance tests.